MailTape/MailTape-v1/_posts/2018-05-06-Collocutor.md

 ## Maya Youssef – The Sea
 _Sanjay_: **"**[Henry Wu](http://www.smarturl.it/kw-thereturn) and [Kieron Ifill](http://blog.nutriot.com/tag/kieron-ifill) combine to provide a two-step bedrock for delicate strings to glide over, sitting alongside an infectious and restless b-line with just enough groove for a Sunday morning.**"**

-## SAMYO & Tarang – Moods of Meditation
+##  Rishii Chowdhury and Roopa Panesar – Birdsong and Music Composition
 _Sanjay_: **"**Lull yourself into a hazy dream this morning with [Nabihah Iqbal](https://nabihahiqbal.bandcamp.com/)'s pared-back track, Eden Piece.
 All wandering and lilting piano lines, booming kicks and breathy vocals.**"**

 ## Cecil Taylor – African Violets